The Inversion Symmetry of the WDVV Equations and Tau Functions: The Topological Deformations

 with the functions $F_g$ determined by the loop equation give in \cite{DZ2}, and

 satisfy the principal hierarchy.
 The topological deformation of the principal hierarchy is then obtained by the following coordinates transformation

 This transformations is a particular quasi-Miura transformation.
-In general, a quasi-Miura transformation will transform objects (like Hamiltonian, vector field, Hamiltonian structures, \dots) with differential polynomial coefficients to objects with coefficients being rational functions of the jet variables.
+In general, a quasi-Miura transformation will transform objects (like Hamiltonians, vector fields, Hamiltonian structures, \dots) with differential polynomial coefficients to objects with coefficients being rational functions of the jet variables.
 In \cite{DZ2} the above mentioned Hamiltonian structure of the deformed hierarchy is obtained from the first Hamiltonian structure of the principal hierarchy via the quasi-Miura transformation \eqref{quasi-miura}.
-A proof of the polynomiality of the topological deformation of the principal hierarchy and of the Hamiltonian operator $P_1$, the densities $h_{\alpha,p}$ of the Hamiltonians are given in \cite{shadrin}.
+A proof of the polynomiality of the topological deformation of the principal hierarchy and of the Hamiltonian operator $P_1$ are given in \cite{shadrin} and \cite{shadrin-new}.
 For the second Hamiltonian structure of the principal hierarchy, the following conjecture is given in \cite{DZ2}. \begin{cnj}[\cite{DZ2}] The quasi-Miura transformation \eqref{quasi-miura} transforms the second Hamiltonian structure $P_2^{[0]}$ of the principal hierarchy to a Hamiltonian structure $P_2$ with differential polynomial coefficients. \end{cnj} We assume its validity in the remaining part of the present section, and call the bihamiltonian structure $(P_1, P_2)$ that is induced from $(P_1^{[0]}, P_2^{[0]})$ via the quasi-Miura transformation \eqref{quasi-miura} the topological deformation of the bihamiltonian structure $(P_1^{[0]}, P_2^{[0]})$.

 Let $(F(v), \{\theta_{\alpha,p}(v)\})$ and $(\hat{F}(\hat{v}), \{\hat{\theta}_{\alpha,p}(\hat{v})\})$ be two fixed calibrated conformal solutions of the WDVV equations which are related by the inversion symmetry, and denote the topological deformations of the corresponding principal hierarchies by